 Nestled between the Andes Mountains and the Pacific coast lies the 2,700-mile-long ribbon shaped country known as Chile that is home to just over 17 million residents.
 A warmhearted people who are generally open to the Gospel, Chileans, like their neighbors in Argentina, are mostly of European decent.
 Chile has one of South America's strongest and fastest growing economies.
 The country is home to the world's largest copper reserves, and numerous multi-national companies have operations in Chile.

 If you like geographical variety, Chile has plenty to offer.
-Averaging only about 110 miles in width, Chile’s natural borders create seemingly never ending majestic vistas of nature's handiwork.
+Averaging only about 110 miles in width, Chile’s natural borders create seemingly never-ending majestic vistas of God's handiwork.
 Chile's Atacama Desert in the north of the country is one of the driest places in the world, while the southern region's Patagonian Rainforest is likely to experience in excess of 150 inches of rainfall annually!
 When one contrasts all that to the extreme southern tip of the country with its freezing cold of the Antarctic and its glacier-encrusted volcanoes, it becomes evident that Chile is a land of unparalleled diversity.

-Chile is in desperate need of someone to bring the message of eternal life to her people.
+Chile is in desperate need of someone to bring the message of eternal life to its people.
 Could it be that God wants you to go to this materially prosperous but spiritually deprived nation and show them how they may obtain eternal riches through eternal life in Christ Jesus?